Near Woodland in Yolo County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Bryte (approx. 4.1 miles away); West Capital Raceway (approx. 4.6 miles away); John Sutter Landing (approx. 5.2 miles away); Yolo County Courthouse (approx. 5.3 miles away); Sacramento Skyline (approx. 5.8 miles away); Flood Control (approx. 5.8 miles away); Pony Express Bridge (approx. 5.8 miles away); Veterans Plaza (approx. 5.8 miles away).
+Bryte (approx. 4.1 miles away); West Capital Raceway (approx. 4.6 miles away); John Sutter Landing (approx. 5.2 miles away); Yolo County Courthouse (approx. 5.3 miles away); The Township of Washington (approx. 5.4 miles away); Early Settlement Influences on the River (approx. 5.8 miles away); Sacramento Skyline (approx. 5.8 miles away).

 Regarding Leonidas Taylor.
 On the morning of February 5th, 1856, at precisely 7:45 AM (or 8:24 AM, sources differ), the boiler of the northward-bound Steamer Belle, exploded, killing at least 13 of the estimated 31 (or 40-60, sources differ) passengers and crew aboard.
 After the explosion the stern-wheeled paddle steamer was a mass of barely-floating bloody wreckage.
 A southward-bound steamer, the "General Reddington", happened upon the scene 15 minutes (or 3 and a half hours, sources differ) later and picked up the survivors.
 However, the body of one passenger, Leonidas Taylor, was never found.

 1. Belle.
 Marie Burnett's account of the Steamer Belle's demise, as published by the California State Land Commission, as part of their series of articles on shipwrecks in California.
 Includes citatations.
 (Submitted on February 22, 2009.)